Gurinder321/TA-JS-methods-TJaaad/block-BJaadk/code/index.md

-For the given code below you have to draw the diagram of how these things are working.
-Make it similar to the how it was done in previous (Visualise Array Methods) exercise.
+For the given code below you have to draw the diagram of how the code works.
+Make it similar to the video you watched in block 1 (Visualise Array Methods).

 - Keep the images in the `img` folder
 - using the `![](./img/imagename.png)` add images below each code snippet